-This vegan roasted red pepper pasta requires just 6 single ingredients and is made within 20 minutes.
-Creamy, packed with nutrients and so easy you could make it with your kids or young relatives.
+This vegan roasted red pepper pasta requires just 6 simgle ingredients and is made within 20 minutes.
+Creamy, packed with nutrients and so easy even your kids or younger relatives could help make it!

 Regardless of your skill level, this pasta will be a true cooking triumph.
 Whereas I love setting myself up for a complicated challenge, there are days when you just need something super simple.
 This delicious recipe is a lifesaver for all those days I’m in a huge hurry, but still want to eat something healthy.